Jaysyn904/NWNDS/README.md

 DMFI + CEP 2.6 + PRC 4.1.4a

-3 Dark Sun 3.5e classes, with more to come.
+3 Athasian 3.5e classes, with more to come.

-24 Dark Sun Player races including 6 dynamic kreen models
+24 Athasian Player races including 6 dynamic kreen models

-11 more Prestige races.
+11 more Athasian Prestige races.
+Be the Belgoi!

-12 Dark Sun animal companions, with more to come.
+12 Athasian animal companions, with more to come.

+70+ Athasian poisons integrated into the the PRC's poisoncrafting system.

 Custom Overworld Map System with over 5100 kilometers of Athasian terrain to explore.